Cllr Noel Ovenden – Wye Ward

 Cllr Winston Michael – Boughton Aluph and Eastwell Ward

-While local issues are my foremost priority at the same time I am mindful that Borough-wide issues are of equal concern.
-I shall continue to fight residents’ case for sustainable developments, supportive infrastructure beforehand, protection for our fantastic countryside, and a halt to the erosion of the character of our Borough.
-I am for growth providing it makes sense for Ashford and its present residents.
+While local issues are my foremost priority at the same time I am mindful that Borough-wide issues can be of equal concern.
+I shall continue to fight for sustainable developments, supportive infrastructure, protection for our fantastic countryside, housing affordable to our young people and those trying to get on the property ladder, more diverse and exciting Town Centre, and a halt to the erosion of the character of Ashford.
+I am for growth providing it makes sense for Ashford and all its residents.

 Cllr David Smith – South Willesborough Ward